pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 ## Gradient Propagation

-*~How does gradient propagation across word positions vary between pooled and non-pooled BiLSTMs?
-Do gradients vanish for BiLSTMs?~*
+<i> ~ How does gradient propagation across word positions vary between pooled and non-pooled BiLSTMs?
+Do gradients vanish for BiLSTMs? ~ </i>

 In order to quantify the extent to which the gradients vanish across different word positions, we compute the gradient of the loss function w.r.t the hidden state at every word position <img src="https://tex.s2cms.ru/svg/t" alt="t" />, and study their norm.
 This is represented by the <img src="https://tex.s2cms.ru/svg/%5Cell_2" alt="\ell_2" /> norm <img src="https://tex.s2cms.ru/svg/%7C%5Cfrac%7B%5Cpartial%20L%7D%7B%5Cpartial%20h_%7Bt%7D%7D%7C" alt="|\frac{\partial L}{\partial h_{t}}|" />.